fablabbcn/smartcitizen-api/README.md

 4. Create the database (first time only)

    If you need to perfom many operations, it is better to `bash` into the container:

    `docker-compose exec app bash`

    and from here you can do

    `rails db:create`

    `rails db:schema:load`

    `rails db:seed`

-  `docker-compose exec app rake db:setup`
+    Note: These 3 commands are the same as: `docker-compose exec app rails db:setup` **but is not working ATM!** due to some weird bug.

 5. Removing everything

   Remove all containers + data volumes with:

   `docker-compose down -v`

 ### Linux (Tested on Ubuntu 16.04)